jsdealy/latin/miscellae/guideToLatinConversation.md

 Words a foot and a half
 long.

-Such is the way to im-
+Such is the way to immortality.
-mortality.

 Ever so to tyrants.